Bigg Boss 11: Here’s What Bhabhi Ji Ghar Par Hain’s Saumya Tandon Has To Say About Shilpa Shinde…

 Would Saumya Like To Participate On Bigg Boss?

-When asked whether she would like to participate on the reality show, Saumya said, "would be a disaster; I will be shot dead by the makers as I won't give them any controversial content.
+When asked whether she would like to participate on the reality show, Saumya said, "It would be a disaster; I will be shot dead by the makers as I won't give them any controversial content.
 I can't fight."

 Saumya Is Protective About Her Personal Life!